GregoryShen/01-FunctionTest/Selenium/1 Selenium Official Guide.md

 ## [2-5 Remote WebDriver](https://www.selenium.dev/documentation/webdriver/remote_webdriver/)

-You can use WebDriver remotely the same way you would user it locally.
+You can use WebDriver remotely the same way you would use it locally.
 The primary difference is that a remote WebDriver needs to be configured so that it can run your tests on a separate machine.

-A remote WebDriver is composed of two pieces: a client and a server.
-The client is your WebDriver test and the server is simply a Java servlet, which can be hosted in any modern JEE app server.
+==A remote WebDriver is composed of two pieces: a client and a server.== <u>The client is your WebDriver test and the server is simply a Java servlet, which can be hosted in any modern JEE app server.</u>

 To run a remote WebDriver client, we first need to connect to the RemoteWebDriver.
-We do this by pointing the URL to the address of the server running our tests.
+We do this by **pointing the URL to the address of the server running our tests**.
 In order to customize our configuration, we set desired capabilities.
 Below is an example of instantiating a remote WebDriver object pointing to our remote web server, www.example.com, running our tests on Firefox.

 **<u>Python</u>**